UM-Bridge/umbridge/clients/README.md

 print(output)
 ```

-To be sure, we first check if the model supports Jacobian actions.
-If so, we may apply the Jacobian at the parameter above to a vector.
+Models indicate whether they support further features, e.g. Jacobian or Hessian actions.
+The following example evaluates the Jacobian of model output zero with respect to model input zero at the same input parameter as before.
+It then applies it to the additional vector given.

 ```
 if (supports_apply_jacobian(url, name)) {